 Gates Cambridge Scholarship

-Applications for postgraduate admission to the University of Cambridge and a Gates Cambridge Scholarship for 2014/15 is now open (as of September 1, 2013).
+Applications for postgraduate admission to the University of Cambridge and a Gates Cambridge Scholarship for 2017/18 is not currently open.
 Full details about postgraduate admission (how to apply, courses, colleges, funding opportunities, etc.) are available from www.admin.cam.ac.uk/students/gradadmissions/prospec/.
 Full details about applying for a Gates Cambridge Scholarship are available from www.gatescambridge.org/apply.

 Most information you will need - together with answers to common questions - is available from the websites above.
 If you have any specific questions not answered on the website, please email firstname.lastname@example.org for scholarship-related queries or Graduate.Admissions@admin.cam.ac.uk for admissions-related questions.